ddspringle/TinyPngCFML/README.md

     // get the TinifyService
     tinifyService = createObject( 'component', 'model.services.TinifyService').init( apiKey = '[YOUR_API_KEY]' );

-You can then call the service to shrink (compress) PNG or JPG images using a local file, as follows:
+You can then call the service to shrink (compress) PNG or JPG images using a local file, returning only the image data as a variable, as follows:

     // get the path to the file
     filePath = expandPath( 'myImage.png' );